Louis-Aime/calendrical-javascript/README.md

 ## Extension of Javascript objects

 ### extdate.js
-This module enhances calendrical functions in JavaScript.
-* default **ExtDate** class extends the Date object.
-You can use date elements with calendars that you define yourself.
-However Temporal will offer better opportunities.
+This module extends the Date object for operation with custom calendars.
+The default exported class **ExtDate** extends Date.
+An ExtDate object is associated with a custom calendar.
+You can specify dates using the custom calendar's reckoning system.
+This foreshadows some of Temporal operations.

 ### extdatetimeformat.js
+This module extends the Intl.DateTimeFormat object for operations with custom or built-in calendars.
-* default **ExtDateTimeFormat** extends the Intl.DateTimeFormat object.
-You can customize the way dates are displayed with new options and custom calendars.
-A new eraDisplay option gives a stronger control of the display of eras.
+The default exported class **ExtDateTimeFormat** extends the Intl.DateTimeFormat object.
+* A new eraDisplay option gives a stronger control of the display of eras.
+* Time options (hour, minute, second) handled "numeric" and "2-digit" in different ways.
+* You can use instantiated objects with  built-in or custom calendars.

 ## Extra and custome calendars